The Well-being Working group is a sub-committee of the CCPS P&C.

 Our current members come from the parent school community, teaching staff at CCPS and a professional counsellor trained in resilience programs for children.

-The purpose of the sub-committee is to support the school and engage the community in matters involving wellbeing.
-This Wellbeing Working group has the support of the CCPS principal, school executive, staff and the P&C.
+Our purpose is to support the school and engage the community in matters involving well-being.
+We have the support of the CCPS principal, school executives, staff and the P&C.